Andonome/stories/effect_summaries.md

 ## Bizarre

 Illusions gain unnatural properties.
-Whatever is 'unnatural' for an illusion.

 0. The illusion is just sound, taste and/or smell.
 1. The illusion has no appearance.
 Its target, or the illusion itself, is invisible.
 Or soundless.
 Or odourless.
 Or tasteless.
 Only one applies.
 1. Otherwise fragile, an illusion can now survive any disturbance.
 Once.
+1. The illusion's appearance is not definite.
+It can change any number of times, but the Enhancements, Metamagics and Potency of the spell are the same as when it was cast.
 1. Any sound, smell and taste illusion produces is extremely amplified.
-If it's normally sickening, now it also induces +3 Fatigue.
+If it's normally sickening, now it also induces +1 Fatigue.
-1. The illusion's appearance is not definite.
-It can change any number of times, but the characteristics of the spell are the same as when it was cast.

 ## Big